 Can I share our Private Exchange with people outside my organization such as third-party contractors?

 Yes if you invite them to your Anypoint Platform.

 Others can’t see work in progress or pending approval objects unless they are an administrator.
 You can use the Exchange Contributor and Exchange Viewer roles to prevent users from seeing works in progress.

 Yes, but each has different functions.
 The Exchange provides a common framework for sharing information, videos, and documentation on one or more items.
 A portal provides downloads, links, and information about a single API.
 Users do not go to an API trying to find specific documents such as a Whitepaper or a Word document, nor can one search for these documents across APIs.
 The best use of an API portal is to document a single API and share a document relating to the API, and to use Exchange to provide access to each API and its documentation.

 You can change your user account in Studio.
 Right-click your project in Package Explorer and click Anypoint Platform > Configure > Anypoint Studio > Authentication > Add.
 In the Anypoint Platform Sign In menu, enter your Anypoint Platform username and password.
 Click Sign In.
 You can also use the Anypoint Platform Sign In menu to register for access to Anypoint Platform for the first time.

-Users must be assigned to the Exchange Viewer role.
-Users can view the master organization without being assigned to the Exchange Viewer role, but not business groups.
-If users are invited to a business group, they won’t see other business groups until assigned Roles access.
+Users must be assigned to the Exchange Viewer role to view business groups.
+If users are invited to a business group, they won’t see other business groups until they are granted access.